Pennsylvania Department of Health

 Name: MAIN BUILDING 01 - Component: 01 - Tag: 0363

-Based on observation and interview, it was determined the facility failed to maintain corridor openings in two locations, affecting one of one floor.
+Based on observation and interview, it was determined the facility failed to maintain one corridor opening, affecting one of one floor.

 Findings include: